 One of the most important tasks for the product owner role in the LeSS framework is making sure that dependency information is provided across teams.
 In LeSS, product backlog refinement (PBR) is an organized event that makes sure dependency risks are consistently identified.
 PBR allows multiple teams to plan sprints in parallel and to identify if there are any cross-team dependencies that risk project completion.

-The SAFe framework provides principles and workflow patterns to guide organizations through their project dependencies.
-The idea behind SAFe is to promote transparency and alignment across large organizations so they can be more nimble in meeting their business objectives.
+The SAFe (Scaled Agile framework) provides principles and workflow patterns to guide organizations through their dependencies.
+SAFe promotes transparency and alignment across large organizations so they can be more nimble in meeting their business objectives.
+Being able to respond to changes quickly can be hindered by size and scale.
+Dependencies can often tangle work and trip up teams due to the inability to see and appreciate cross-functional team dependencies.

 Unlike startups, who are small and can typically make organizational changes quickly, large organizations often become too big to make rapid changes.
 One common cause of this is the inability to manage dependency resolution because dependencies are less visible for cross-functional teams.